Charles Baltimore Calvert: Agriculture

 In April 1866, Calvert was appointed to the board of trustees for the Maryland Agricultural College.

 In August 1869, Calvert was named President of the Agricultural Society of Maryland, a group whose formation was originally called for by Calvert's father in 1848.

 Politics

 In November 1864, at the age of 16-years old, Charles Baltimore Calvert was elected to the Maryland House of Delegates, and served started in 1865.

 Calvert gave in 1866 a speech at a meeting of citizens of Bladensburg District.
 Later that year, on August 6, 1866, he was chosen to represent Prince George's County in a Maryland State Convention being held in Baltimore.
 The convention was held to discuss plans for the 1866 National Union Convention to be held in Philadelphia August 14-16.

 In October 1866, Calvert was selected to run for re-election to the House of Delegates.

 Personal life

-Charles Baltimore Calvert married Eleanor MacKubin on Thursday, June 14, 1866, at St. Paul's Church.
+Calvert married Eleanor MacKubin on Thursday, June 14, 1866, at St. Paul's Church.
 Together they had a number of children: